+The following BRIDGE Law advisement tasks are required to be completed in middle school on the student's Georgia Career Information System account.
+The student works under the IC Portal and uses the SLDS Tab.

+Grade 6

+- Career Cluster Survey is completed.

+- Grade 7

+- Reality Check is completed.

+- ▶ 3 Career Concentrations/Clusters are explored.

+Grade 8

-- The following BRIDGE Law advisement tasks are required to be completed in middle school on the student's MyGAfutures account: - Grade 6 - MyGAfutures Account must be set up. - Interest Profiler Inventory must be completed. - ► Grade 7 - Career Cluster Survey must be completed. - → 3 Career Concentrations/Clusters must be explored. - Grade 8 - 3 Careers with Occupational Information are saved in the student's portfolio. - ▶ Plan of Study/Pathway is identified. - Dual Enrollment/Move on When Ready information is provided during advisement. - Individual (BRIDGE) Graduation Plan is completed and updated in each students' MyGAfutures Portfolio.
+- 3 Careers with Occupational Information are saved in the student's portfolio. - Plan of Study/Pathway is identified. - Dual Enrollment information is provided during advisement. - Individual (BRIDGE) Graduation Plan is completed and updated in each students' Multi-Year Academic Course plan in the IC Portal.